-New Apple Watch?
-Congratulations!
-Whether you got the Series 5 with its always-on screen, or snagged a bargain with the still-useful Series 3, you might be wondering how to get it set up.
-After all, the Watch is unlike any other Apple device, both in its dependence on your iPhone, and in the way it works.
+How do you set up a new Apple Watch?
+Whether you got the Series 9 with its brighter screen and advanced sensors or leapt for the rugged and improved Apple Watch Ultra 2 model, you might be wondering how to get started After all, the Watch is unlike any other Apple device, both in its dependence on an iPhone and in the way it works.

 The good thing is, Apple has made it really, really easy to get things up and running.
 Let’s take a look.

 The first step is to put on your new Apple Watch and turn it on by pressing and holding the side button.

 Just like setting up a new Apple Pencil or a pair of AirPods, the iPhone will detect your new Watch, and present a pop-up on the screen automatically.
 Tap Continue.

 You’ll see a cloud of static on your Watch.
 Hold your Watch behind your iPhone as if you’re taking a picture of it.
 Tap Set Up Apple Watch to continue.